 Five years, 67,000km and my first scooter and all I can say is Thank you.
 I rode you into the ground, I mistreated you and punished you severely, and you kept on giving.
 But honestly, The PCX is a great machine.
 I had almost no issues with her, and the ones I did have were user made… like crashing into a ditch and crapping out on ice… And more than once I might add.
 I travelled the island of Shikoku and many places in Kansai.
 Although I feel this scooter is to small for travelling long distances with someone who has little free time on their hands like me.
 Those […]

-After my first three months of riding I’d gone through two sets of gloves, a Japanese brand and famous American brand both costing around 5,000 yen each.
-After this wallet eating adventure need something better and after a few google searches and I had stumbled on Lee Parks Design gloves.
+After my first three months of riding, I’d gone through two sets of gloves, a Japanese brand and famous American brand both costing around 5,000 yen each.
+After this wallet eating adventure needed something better, and after a few google searches and I had stumbled on Lee Parks Design gloves.
 Now These gloves have gone through 67,000km (416,318 miles) and spent three months lost in my front garden during one winter after I put a rock through my shin on a hiking trip (long story) I have used them while bee keeping and when weed eating the apiaries.
 Now there are a few problems with them.
-Not waterproof, I use montbell (see below) over […]
+Not waterproof, I use Montbell (see below) […]

 Well I must say I am surprised how well my new honda PCX150 handles very smooth and a joy to ride.
 Gone are the days of me dissing scooters.

 So a little after three years and 37,000 km on the clock my TR250 “Mariko” 麻理子 decided to pack a fit and break down, and break down big time.
-Her gearbox is kaput something totally has gone a miss and it just isn’t worth putting the money into getting her fixed, still waiting to see how much it is going to cost…. but nah!
-I have already gone a purchased a Honda PCX150 to commute to work.
+Her gearbox is kaput, something totally has gone amiss.
+It just isn’t worth putting the money into getting her fixed so have already gone a purchased a Honda PCX150 to commute to work on.
 Thank you Mariko